Google and Facebook expand AI investment in France following Macron’s courtship at Versailles

 — Emmanuel Macron (@EmmanuelMacron) January 22, 2018

 Meanwhile, Google announced it would open a new AI lab in Paris, with a focus on technologies that could apply to health and the environment.
-The company said it hopes to hire as many as 120 researchers for the lab, which would match the size of the 120 engineers already based there.
+The company said it hopes to hire as many as 120 researchers for the lab, which would match the 120 engineers already based there.

-Across France, the company said it open four Google Hubs dubbed “Les Ateliers Numériques.”
+Across France, the company said it will open four Google Hubs, dubbed “Les Ateliers Numériques.”
 The hubs will partner with local groups to provide digital training to individuals and small businesses.
 The first will open in Rennes, with the location of the other three to be announced later this year.
-And overall, the company said it plans to increase employment in France by 50 percent to a total of 1,000.
+Overall, the company said it plans to increase its headcount in France by 50 percent to a total of 1,000.

 “France has all the assets to succeed,” Pichai wrote in a blog post.
 “It has top engineers, great entrepreneurs, one of the best education systems in the world, great infrastructure, and successful global companies.”

-While these two announcements grabbed a lot of headlines here, perhaps the most substantial one came from Germany’s SAP, which pledged to spend $2.5 billion in France over the next five years.
+While Google and Facebook’s investment news grabbed a lot of headlines here, perhaps the most substantial announcement came from Germany’s SAP, which pledged to spend $2.5 billion in France over the next five years.

 “There is a real sense of economic momentum in France,” SAP CEO Bill McDermott said in statement.
-“We see immense potential in the entrepreneurial spirit of France to disrupt business models, create modern jobs and unleash exciting new opportunities that help the world run better.”
+“We see immense potential in the entrepreneurial spirit of France to disrupt business models, create modern jobs, and unleash exciting new opportunities that help the world run better.”

 Thank you @BillRMcDermott, we welcome SAP's significant investment in France to accelerate our digital ecosystem and spur economic growth. #ChooseFrance pic.twitter.com/je9oXZmWka